 Images from left to right: Richard Antrobus – Delayed Live; From Handbuch der Anatomie der Tiere für Künstler – Hermann Dittrich, illustrator (1901), Mamela Nyamza – Okuya Phantsi Kwempulo photo by Stef de Klerk; Michael MacGarry – As Above, So Below Diagram 2; Jared Thorne – Untitled.

-Audio recording of 5 Thoughts – Fellows Midyear Presentations is available for download.
+5 Thoughts – Fellows Midyear Presentations audio recording available for download.